 BowFlex are specialists in home fitness.
-They have a range of machines and products which make working out at home closer to having your gym at home.
-As an avid hater of the gym and keen to get back into strength training after having my second baby, their adjustable BowFlex dumbells sounded like something which could take my workouts up a notch, especially as they could go from 2 to 24kg with a simple twist.
+They have a range of machines and products that make working out at home like having your own personal gym.
+As I am keen to get back into strength training after having my second baby, their adjustable BowFlex dumbells sounded like something that could take my workouts up a notch; especially as they go from 2 to 24 kg with a simple twist.

 I’m not sure whether my husband relented to put an end to such annoying-ness or because he was truly convinced.

 We’ve currently got them stored in our lounge – they’re pretty discreet but ideally I’d have them outside on our balcony.
 However, I’ve not yet managed to find something which will work to raise them off the ground and keep them dry.
 So for now, they’re inside with us which I quite like, as I do most of my workouts in our lounge!